joyeecheung/automation/enable-travis-under-nodejs.md

   or ask someone from the build working group to add the webhook for you.
 * In "Which events would you like to trigger this webhook?", select "Let me select individual events.", check "Push" and "Pull Request".
 * Finally, check "Active" and save the webhook.
-Github would send a test payload to the bot, if it came back green, the bot is set up with the repository.
+GitHub will send a test payload to the bot, if it comes back green, the bot is set up with the repository.

 ### Step 4: update the bot

-Open a pull request to https://github.com/nodejs/github-bot , adding the repository to the `enabledRepos` in https://github.com/nodejs/github-bot/blob/master/scripts/display-travis-status.js, so the bot would not ignore the events from your repository ans start sending updates.
+Open a pull request to https://github.com/nodejs/github-bot, adding the repository to the `enabledRepos` in https://github.com/nodejs/github-bot/blob/master/scripts/display-travis-status.js, so the bot will not ignore the events from your repository and start sending updates.

 ### How it works

 The bot works like this:

-1. when a pull request has been opened or updated, Github will send an event to both Travis (configured in step 1) and the bot (step 3).
+1. When a pull request is opened or updated, GitHub will send an event to both Travis (configured in step 1) and the bot (step 3).
-2. Travis would start the build, and the bot would start polling Travis for build status (this requires step 4 otherwise the bot would ignore the event).
+2. Travis will start the build, and the bot will start polling Travis for build status (this requires step 4 otherwise the bot would ignore the event).
-3. When the bot find the build matching the last commit in the PR, it would update the build status of that PR as "pending" (this update requires step 2).
+3. When the bot finds the build matching the last commit in the PR, it will update the build status of that PR as "pending" (this update requires step 2).
-4. When a poll came back as a successful build, the bot would update the build status as "success".
+4. When a poll comes back as a successful build, the bot will update the build status as "success".

 ### Aside